smapiot/piral/docs/tutorials/07-development-workflow.md

 > Scaffold the Piral instance using the Piral CLI.

 While creating the initial version of the app shell the corresponding pilet feed should be set up.
 While a custom feed service could be desirable in the long run our recommendation is to start at least with the [public feed service](https://feed.piral.cloud).
-Setting up a feed and connecting the app shell to it can be done in no time.
+Setting up a pilet feed and connecting the app shell to it can be done in no time.

 > Create a pilet feed in Piral feed service.
 Connect your app shell to it.

 Once the initial version of the app shell has been created it can be published as a package to start development of pilets.
 Additionally, the app should also be available in *some* environment (e.g., a development or staging environment).

-> Publish the NPM package of the app shell in a private feed.
+> Publish the NPM package of the app shell in a private NPM registry.

 Now the first pilets can be created.
 In the long run it makes sense to also publish some of the initial features of the app shell as a pilet.
 For instance, if the app shell contains some kind of feedback functionality this could be also exposed as a pilet.